usefulalgorithm/usefulalgorithm/README.md

 - _You Only Die 1nce_, by Freddie Gibbs
 - _Skylla_, by Ruth Goller
 - _How to Rescue Things_, by Bill Orcutt
-- _New Songs & Variations_, by TLF Trio, Moritz Von Oswald

 </details>